 After you’ve explored all the above options, you might be hungry and are looking for some other things to do.
 Ypres is not just about the WWI and it’s time to lighten the mood.
 The area around Ypres is known for its beer tourism.
 Yup that’s right, that’s an actual word: beer tourism.

-The area around Ypres is where 80% of Belgium’s hop is grown which makes it the hop capital of Belgium.
+80% of Belgium’s hop growns in the area around Ypres, which makes it the hop capital of Belgium.
 Most famous is the Abbey of St. Sixtus at Westvleteren, where the Trappist beer Westvleteren is brewed.
 It’s known as the most flavoursome beer in the world.
 But the hype is mainly due to its sparseness and difficulty to get a hold of.
 You need to make a reservation by phone and buy the beers from the monks at the abbey at a certain time.

 But this isn’t the only place to taste some local beers.
 You can find other breweries in the area, or go to one of the Beer Cafes in town.
 We went to St. Arnoldus near the Menin Gate, where I tasted some local beers.
 My first beer was the Wipers Times 14.
 Originally brewed in one of the Casemates during the war, this is tasteful beer with 4 grains and 4 herbs.
 I also tasted Grotten Santé (bitter and sweet) and two St. Bernardus beers (prior 8 and the triple).
 All in all a fun way to conclude the day in Ypres and a good way to discover historic Ypres.
 More drinking?
 Check the beginner’s guide to drinking Belgium Beer